bpaquet/node-logstash/docs/filters/geoip.md

 The reverse dns filter can be used before geop filter to resolve hostname.

 Example 1: will lookup for ``ip`` field in the geoip database, using node-geoip-lite.
 The resulting object will contains following fields: ``ip_geo_country``, ``ip_geo_region``, ``ip_geo_city``, ``ip_geo_lonlat``, filled with geoip lookup result.

-Config using url : ``filter://geoip://ip``
+Config using url: ``filter://geoip://ip``

-Config using logstash format :
+Config using logstash format:
 ````
 filter {
   geoip {